Konstantin Slavin: Education

 Prof. Konstantin Slavin earned his medical degree from the Azerbaijan state medical institute in 1988 when he was 18 years old.
 He completed neurosurgery residency in Russian Post-Graduate Medical Academy and then did both his internship and residency at the University of Illinois Medical Center at Chicago and completed a fellowship program at the Oregon Health Sciences University School of Medicine.

 Research and career

 Prof. Konstantin Slavin's research interests include psychiatric disorders, movement disorders, stereotactic radiosurgery, and occipital nerve stimulation.
 He did research on tonic and burst spinal cord stimulation for the treatment of chronic pain and also conducted research on the deep brain stimulation of the subthalamic nucleus in patients with Parkinson's Disease.
-His clinical interests include Stereotactic and functional neurosurgery, facial pain, trigeminal neuralgia, and gamma knife Stereotactic radiosurgery.
+His clinical interests include stereotactic and functional neurosurgery, facial pain, trigeminal neuralgia, and gamma knife Stereotactic radiosurgery.

 Dr. Konstantin Slavin is a professor of neurosurgery and head of the stereotactic and functional neurosurgery section at UIC and also serving as the secretary of the International Neuromodulation Society.
-He is the clinical advisor as well as a member of the clinical group at the Institute of neuromodulation committee and also lending his services as the Fellowship Program Director in the department of stereotactic and functional neurosurgery at UIC.
+He is the clinical advisor as well as a member of the clinical group at the Institute of Neuromodulation Committee and also lends his services as the Fellowship Program Director in the department of stereotactic and functional neurosurgery at UIC.